Documentation of Costs Sample Clauses

 Documentation of Costs.
 The Subrecipient shall maintain records on materials purchased, services performed, individuals and families served, and all actions and items related to the Work.
 All costs shall be supported by evidencing in proper detail the nature and propriety of charges.
 All checks, payrolls, invoices, contracts, vouchers, orders, or other accounting documents pertaining in whole or in part to this Agreement shall be clearly identified and readily accessible by the City.

 Documentation of Costs.
-The City and the District shall maintain records of costs associated with the Agreement.
+The District and the City shall maintain records of costs associated with the Agreement.
 Payment of Overtime Each party shall bear the cost of any overtime incurred by their employees in carrying out this Agreement.
+Each party shall provide to the other party an accounting on an annual basis of all overtime costs incurred as a result of overtime duties carried out by their respective employees.

 Documentation of Costs.
 All contract costs shall be supported by documentation evidencing in proper detail the nature and propriety of the charges.